SpenceKonde/ATTinyCore/README.md

 During the install process it will print the path of a post_install.bat that it skipped running.
 Running that will install the drivers - it's easiest if you copy/paste it, as after installation the drivers will be located in `C:\Users\YourUserName\AppData\Local\Arduino15\packages\ATTinyCore\tools\micronucleus\2.5-azd1\`  Or they can be downloaded from the following URL https://azduino.com/bin/micronucleus/Drivers-Digistump(win).zip .
 Unzip, run the installation batch file.

+**Weird upload errors when switching between two cores that use updi** Are you getting weird errors, like {bootloader.CODESIZE} isn't a valid value for a fuse?
+Tools -> Programmer and select your programmer.
+If you change from another UPDI part,

 **This core includes part specific documentation - click the links above for your family of chips and READ IT** These describe issues and "gotchas" specific to certain chips.
 Be sure to review this documentation!